Insuring Nature, Ensuring Resilience

 So that’s me.
 I also want to briefly introduce you to The Nature Conservancy, TNC for short, and explain what role a conservation organization can play in the insurance space.

 For 65 years, TNC has been known as a pragmatic, nonpartisan organization that brings diverse groups together to advance conservation progress.
 That approach allowed us to become the largest conservation organization in the world.
-We have some 4000 staff members pursuing conservation in 50 states in the U.S. and 72 countries around the world.
+We have some 4000 staff members pursuing conservation in 50 states in the U.S. and 79 countries and territories around the world.

 We started as a US-based land trust—buying land to protect it.
 But as threats to nature became more complex, we realized this strategy would only take us so far.
 So we took on new challenges, like marine, freshwater, urban conservation, and climate change.
 And we started using new tools—economics and social science, impact investing, influencing and guiding business practices.
 And we chose to become a truly global organization as we saw many important conservation opportunities outside the US.